Skip to content

 No federal inheritance tax exists in Switzerland

-Each of Switzerland's 26 cantons sets its own rates, exemptions, and brackets.
-Zurich is not the most generous (Zug exempts direct descendants entirely) but it is far from the most punitive.
-Knowing the federal picture is zero lets you focus entirely on the Zurich statute.
+Each of the 26 cantons sets its own rates, exemptions, and brackets.
+Zug exempts direct descendants entirely.
+Zurich does not, but it sits far from the most punitive end.
+Knowing the federal layer is zero lets you focus on the Zurich statute.

 For the broader Swiss Bitcoin tax framework, including wealth tax and the professional-trader test, see Bitcoin Tax in Switzerland.